kristianmandrup/aurelia-rethink-bindtable/README.md

 ERROR: 'Potentially unhandled rejection [1] {"name":"james","id":123} (WARNING: non-Error used)'
 ```

-This might simply be due to the fact that I'm running the tests without having created a Table `myTable` in RethinkDB ;)
+This error is caused by the `new Promise` not being used correctly somehow... please see the code and logs.
+Help me resolve this issue!
-Please TRY this at home!
+Thanks :)

 ### Binding ViewModels